arthurhammer/pinboard-safariextension/README.md

 ![Screenshot Pinboard Safari extension](screenshot.png)

+**Deprecated**: This project is deprecated.
+Apple droppped any support for extensions not bundled with apps from the App Store with Safari 13 (September 2019).

+---

 Super simple Safari extension for bookmarking the current page in [Pinboard](https://pinboard.in).
 Click the button and done.

 ## Installing